decoy/blog/source/_posts/2018-10-12-bad-interview-questions.md

 Also, you should have multiple people performing these skill measurements, and the people doing those measurements should have the skill level you're looking for.
 (There's no real point in having your worst communicator interviewing someone about their email skills.)

-One other thing to keep in mind: Sometimes a candidate comes along with a great set of skills that don't neatly fit into any one role.
+One other thing to keep in mind: Sometimes a candidate comes along with a great set of skills that doesn't neatly fit into any one role.
 If you can make it work in your organization, these people make _great_ employees.
 The diversity of those skills can lead to innovative solutions to difficult problems.
 When you can: fit roles to people, not people to roles.

 # Iterating your process